toadlyBroodle/spam-bot-3000/README.md

-# twatbot
+# twatBot
-A python commandline bot for automating promotion on social media.
+A python command-line bot for automating promotion on social media.
 Scrape social media with custom queries and promote your product to all relevant results with a single command.
+Use at your own risk: depending on how specific your custom queries are, you could find yourself banned from associated social media sites very quickly ;)

 ## features
 - Twitter